Guide to Snaps

 Should I get a snap press or snap pliers?

 For plastic snaps, we suggest investing in hand-held KAM snap pliers first, along with a couple of different sizes to start with, sizes 16 and 20 being the most popular or try our size sampler set.
 This is an inexpensive way to test out a number of different size snaps.
 Once you figure out what size you want/need, you can upgrade to a table-top KAM snap press if you choose and just buy the corresponding die set for the particular size you end up deciding on.
 The cost of press dies can quickly add up, so in this way you don't have to buy a bunch of different press dies just to figure out which size you actually need.
 Most people who upgrade to a press still end up using their pliers quite often.

 What are the differences between the 2 press models?

 Which is the "better" model?
-Both models will do an equally professional job of applying snaps, but there are more limitations to the DK98 model.
-We recommend the DK93 for its greater versatility, functionality, and value but offer both because some snappers already own the DK98 and want to use the same dies.
+Both models will do an equally professional job of applying plastic snaps, but there are more limitations to the DK98 model.
+We recommend the DK93 for its greater versatility, functionality, and value.
+The DK93 does everything the DK98 can and more, at a more economical price.
+The only reason we offer the DK98 is that some snappers already own that model or have used only that model and prefer to stick to what they know.

 Dies are specific to each model, so you must always specify which model you have when purchasing dies.
 Here are some of the differences between the DK-98 and DK-93: